ibst1/allele-spectrum/README.md

 <figure>
   <img src="figures/DNM_SNP_Pan_fixed.png" alt="DNM, 1000 genomes, Homo/Pan troglodytes" width=400px/>
-  <figcaption>*Fig. 2.
-Human de novo mutation data, human genetic variation (from 1000 genomes project) and genetic difference between humans and chimpanzees (fixed alleles) show an almost identical spectrum of differences - a strong indication that the diversity has arisen by similar means.*</figcaption>
+  <figcaption><i><b>Fig. 2.</b> Human de novo mutation data, human genetic variation (from 1000 genomes project) and genetic difference between humans and chimpanzees (fixed alleles) show an almost identical spectrum of differences - a strong indication that the diversity has arisen by similar means.</i></figcaption>
 </figure>

 Unsurprisingly, the number of fixed sites is higher in primates that are more similiar to humans, ie highest in Pan troglodytes and Pan paniscus, lower in Gorilla and even lower in Pongo, see table 1 in Prado-Martinez (2013).